antoniomo/antoniomo.github.io/content/post/id2.md

 ### Generating Performance

-For this test we'll be generating random, version 4 *UUID*.
+For this test we'll be generating random, version 4 *UUIDs*.
 We'll use this benchmark [code](/files/uuid_generating_test.go):

 ```go